This is an official version.

 (2) Where, in an action or other proceeding brought for the recovery of the debt referred to in subsection (1), the police officer in respect of whom the debt was incurred is 1 of the persons found to be negligent, no amount shall be recoverable for the portion of the debt caused by the negligence of the police officer, and the portion of the debt caused by the negligence of the police officer shall be determined under sections 2 and 3 of the Contributory Negligence Act , although the police officer may not be a party to the action or other proceeding.

-(3) Paragraph (1)(b) does not apply to expenses for which provision is made for recovery by the Newfoundland Medical Care Commission under section 43 of the Medical Care Insurance Act .
+(3) Paragraph (1)(b) does not apply to expenses for which provision is made for recovery by the minister under sections 41 to 45 of the Medical Care and Hospital Insurance Act .

 60. (1) A police officer, an employee of the constabulary, an investigator, the commissioner, adjudicators and all persons acting under this Act shall preserve secrecy in respect of all information obtained in the course of their duties and shall not communicate that information to another person except